 UI and UX are often used interchangeably, but when the acronyms are actually spelled out User Interface and User Experience are quite different.

-The User Interface is literally what the user sees and interacts with in the product: the buttons, the layout, the navigation, the form fields, etc. Much like the cockpit of a plane or the buttons on a remote control, it is what a user sees, touches and clicks.
+The User Interface is literally what the user sees and interacts within the product: the buttons, the layout, the navigation, the form fields, etc. Much like the cockpit of a plane or the buttons on remote control, it is what a user sees, touches and clicks.
 “UI” can also sometimes be shorthand for the “look and feel” of a product.

 UX efforts concentrate on making the entire customer journey pleasant and productive.
 This begins with highlighting the value of the solution so it is clear what capabilities and benefits the product can offer potential and current customers—and that the value proposition is clearly desirable to the target market.